North Pacific right whale: Unsustainably small population

-Oil exploration, extraction, transport and spills
+Oil exploration, extraction, transport, and spills

-Oil and gas exploration and production in the right whale's range could threaten the species' survival as a result of oil spills, other pollution, ship collisions and noise.
+Oil and gas exploration and production in the right whale's range could threaten the species' survival as a result of oil spills, other pollution, ship collisions, and noise.
 In its 2006 Status Review, NMFS notes that the development of the Russian oil fields off the Sakhalin Islands in the Sea of Okhotsk "is occurring within the habitat" of the western population of North Pacific right whales.

 There have been recent oil spills in the Bering Sea.
 In 2005, the wreck of the M/V Selendang Ayu near Unalaska released approximately 321000 usgal of fuel oil and 15000 usgal of diesel into the Bering Sea.

 The exploration phase of oil development is characterized by numerous ships engaged in seismic testing to map undersea geological formations.
-Testing involves blasts of noise which echo off the undersea rock formations.
+Testing involves blasts of noise that echo off the undersea rock formations.
 These explosions have been banned in the Beaufort Sea during the time of year that bowheads are present.
-In its 2006 Status Review, NMFS concludes: "In general, the impact of noise from shipping or industrial activities on the communication, behavior and distribution of right whales remains unknown."
+In its 2006 Status Review, NMFS concludes: "In general, the impact of noise from shipping or industrial activities on the communication, behavior, and distribution of right whales remains unknown."

-On April 8, 2008, a NMFS review found that there had been no recent Outer Continental Shelf oil and gas activities in or adjacent to the areas designated as critical habitat for E. japonica.
+On April 8, 2008, an NMFS review found that there had been no recent Outer Continental Shelf oil and gas activities in or adjacent to the areas designated as critical habitat for E. japonica.
 On the same day, the U.S. Minerals Management Service (MMS) published a notice of a proposed Oil and Gas Lease Sale 214 for 5600000 acre in the North Aleutian Basin.
 In January 2009, the MMS reported in a Scoping Report for the Environmental Impact Statement for the Lease Sale that "Many commentators expressed concern about impacts resulting from industrial activity and noise to the North Pacific right whales."
 More than half of the proposed Oil and Gas Lease Sale 214 in the Bering Sea is within the designated critical habitat of the North Pacific right whale.

 On March 31, 2010, President Obama issued a memorandum for the Secretary of the Interior withdrawing Sale 214 from disposition by leasing through June 30, 2017, the Bristol Bay area of the North Aleutian Basin in Alaska.
 Right whales were not mentioned specifically in the reasons for this withdrawal.

 Environmental changes

 The habitat of E. japonica is changing in ways that threaten its survival.
 Two environmental effects of particular concern are global warming and pollution.

-The high densities of copepods that right whales require for normal feeding are the result of high phytoplankton productivity and currents which aggregate the copepods.
+The high densities of copepods that right whales require for normal feeding are the result of high phytoplankton productivity and currents that aggregate the copepods.
 Satellite studies of right whales show them traveling considerable distances to find these localized copepod concentrations.

-Global warming can affect both copepod population levels and the oceanographic conditions which concentrate them.
+Global warming can affect both copepod population levels and the oceanographic conditions that concentrate them.
 This ecological relationship has been studied intensively in the western North Atlantic.